Moore Street

 Virtually every household had milk and bread home delivered.
 In the mid-1950s there were still a hell of a lot of people who didn’t own a car, so there was a lot of demand for these services.
 There were no supermarkets providing the whole range of daily necessities, and even the electric refrigerator wasn’t yet a universal feature of homes.
 I can remember my parents, when I was very young, relied on an old ice chest, for which a block of ice measuring about 30 centimetres square was delivered every couple of days by the iceman.

 Both the milkman and the baker used horse-drawn vans.
-In an age when motor vehicle ownership was surging ahead, this was still a more efficient way to make deliveries than using a motor van, because there was no need to jump into and out of the driver’s seat all the time.
+In an age when motor vehicle ownership was surging ahead, this was still a more efficient way to make deliveries than using a motor van because there was no need to jump into and out of a driver’s seat all the time.
 The baker or the milko whistled to signal the horse to move on down the street.
 Once the horse knew the round, the deliverer didn’t even have to do that.
 It just ambled on to the next regular customer and waited obediently outside.

 Milko-and-Horse